 Low fees aren’t everything and some managers with higher fees have proven they can produce better net returns long term.
 However, by and large these are the exception rather than the rule.

-Generally speaking, for large fund managers and this includes KiwiSaver, many financial advisers will recommend you go with an investment manager you like who has low fees.*
+Generally speaking, for large fund managers and this includes KiwiSaver providers, many financial advisers will recommend you go with an investment manager you like who has low fees.*

 The Kiwi Wealth Growth fund invests the majority of its assets offshore, which are managed locally by Kiwi Wealth’s investment team.
 It believes this best diversifies opportunity and risk for New Zealand investors.